JamaliLab/SAM-EM/README.md

 On Mac, `chmod +x` only needs to be done once.
 After that you can also right-click the file in Finder → Open With → Terminal.

+Note: On Apple Silicon Macs (M1/M2/M3), you must use the ARM version of Miniconda (labeled "Apple M1" or "arm64"), not the Intel version.

 ### Manual Installation

 If you prefer to set up the environment yourself rather than using the launcher scripts: